Course Outline

 Period and Topic Activities

 Week 1.
-Course Introduction; Project governance/Management
+Course Introduction; Service-learning project explanation.

 Workshop